VictoriaMetrics/VictoriaMetrics/docs/guides/multi-regional-setup-dedicated-regions.md

 You can use one of the following options:

+1. Multi-level [vmselect setup](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup), top-level vmselect(s) reads data from cluster-level vmselects
+   *  Returns data in one of the clusters is unavailable
+   * Merges data from both sources.
+You need to turn on deduplication to remove duplicates
-1. Regional endpoints - use one regional endpoint as default and switch to another if there is an issue.
+2. Regional endpoints - use one regional endpoint as default and switch to another if there is an issue.
 2. Load balancer - that sends queries to a particular region.
 The benefit and disadvantage of this setup is that it's simple.
 3. Promxy - proxy that reads data from multiple Prometheus-like sources.
 It allows reading data more intelligently to cover the region's unavailability out of the box.
 It doesn't support MetricsQL yet (please check this issue).
 4. Global vmselect in cluster setup - you can set up an additional subset of vmselects that knows about all storages in all regions.